nialvo/Our-Project-2/README.md

 ## Description and Link:

 An online casino (no real money, just for fun).
-Still a lot we plan to add, but worth a visit.
+Gamble your money or watch a video to earn more.
 Please try it out here:<br><br>
 <a href='https://cloud247casino.herokuapp.com/'>Link to deployed version</a>

 <br>